 If you or your partner have been diagnosed with chlamydia, you can order a prescription for chlamydia treatment online.

 ZAVA offers prescriptions for two treatment options.
 The recommended treatment is doxycycline which is taken for 7 days.
 The other treatment is azithromycin, a single dose antibiotic that is more than 95% effective in treating chlamydia.

 To place your order, fill in our short medical questionnaire.
-One of our doctors will check if the medication is suitable for you and issue your prescription to a local pharmacy in Ireland.
+One of our doctors will check if the medication is suitable for you and issue your prescription to a local pharmacy in Ireland, or you can choose to have your medication delivered directly to your door.

 A consultation for chlamydia treatment prescription costs €21.50.